nhsconnect/integration-adaptors/pipeline/terraform/integration-test-environment/README.md

   from Spine
   - allow inbound traffic from the MHS VPC on port 3128 for the HTTP proxy
   - allow inbound traffic from the MHS VPC on port 389 for LDAP requests

+Also note that the MHS VPC uses the private ip address cidr block 10.0.0.0/16.
+The supplier and Opentest VPCs will need to use non-overlapping cidr blocks in order for the VPC peering connections to successfully be created.